docker/docs/content/guides/docker-concepts/building-images/build-tag-and-publish-an-image.md

 - `HOST`: The optional registry hostname where the image is located.
 If no host is specified, Docker's public registry at `docker.io` is used by default.
 - `PORT_NUMBER`: The registry port number if a hostname is provided
 - `PATH`: The path of the image, consisting of slash-separated components.
 For Docker Hub, the format follows `[NAMESPACE/]REPOSITORY`, where namespace is either a user's or organization's name.
-If no namespace is specified, library is used.
+If no namespace is specified, `library` is used, which is the namespace for Docker Official Images.
 - `TAG`: A custom, human-readable identifier that's typically used to identify different versions or variants of an image.
 If no tag is specified, latest is used by default.

 Some examples of image names include: